CLEAN LIKE A PRO:

 Get Rid Of Remaining Streaks & Residue

-Check the mirror from all different angles to ensure that you have not left any streaks or residue behind.
+Check the mirror from all different angles to ensure that you have not left any streaks or residue behind (especially on the bathroom mirrors).
 If you spot any leftover streaks or residue, fold the same towel once again so that you are using a clean and dry section of your towel.
 Rub the area, in a circular motion, buffing it until spotless and sparkling clean.

 Why We Do It This Way